 Tractors flipping or rolling caused the largest number of farm injuries.
 Many farmers and farm workers also suffer injuries from falling structures and materials such as grain bins, ladders, or haymows.
 Other farmers and farm workers suffered injuries because of entanglements with machinery.
 Many farms utilize pieces of large, complicated machinery that can be extremely dangerous for people who need to work with them.
 Some farmers and farm workers suffer suffocation.
 Suffocation occurs when workers are stuck in grain bins or silos or when they are working in an environment with excessive fumes and low oxygen levels.

 If you have suffered an injury at work, no matter what your occupation, you may be eligible to receive compensation.
-Contact the injury attorneys at Kovacich Snipes, P.C. for help determining whether you should request workers’ compensation or file a claim against a third party.
+Contact the injury attorneys at Kovacich Snipes Johnson, P.C. for help determining whether you should request workers’ compensation or file a claim against a third party.
 Our Great Falls workplace injury lawyers can offer you dedicated and experienced representation and will fight to get you the compensation that you deserve.